Manhattan Project: Personnel

 One source of skilled personnel was the Army itself, particularly the Army Specialized Training Program.
 In 1943, the MED created the Special Engineer Detachment (SED), with an authorized strength of 675.
 Technicians and skilled workers drafted into the Army were assigned to the SED.
 Another source was the Women's Army Corps (WAC).
 Initially intended for clerical tasks handling classified material, the WACs were soon tapped for technical and scientific tasks as well.
 On 1 February 1945, all military personnel assigned to the MED, including all SED detachments, were assigned to the 9812th Technical Service Unit, except at Los Alamos, where military personnel other than SED, including the WACs and Military Police, were assigned to the 4817th Service Command Unit.

-An Associate Professor of Radiology at the University of Rochester School of Medicine, Stafford L. Warren, was commissioned as a colonel in the United States Army Medical Corps, and appointed as chief of the MED's Medical Section and Groves' medical advisor.
+An associate professor of Radiology at the University of Rochester School of Medicine, Stafford L. Warren, was commissioned as a colonel in the United States Army Medical Corps, and appointed as chief of the MED's Medical Section and Groves' medical advisor.
 Warren's initial task was to staff hospitals at Oak Ridge, Richland and Los Alamos.
 The Medical Section was responsible for medical research, but also for the MED's health and safety programs.
 This presented an enormous challenge, because workers were handling a variety of toxic chemicals, using hazardous liquids and gases under high pressures, working with high voltages, and performing experiments involving explosives, not to mention the largely unknown dangers presented by radioactivity and handling fissile materials.
 Yet in December 1945, the National Safety Council presented the Manhattan Project with the Award of Honor for Distinguished Service to Safety in recognition of its safety record.
-Between January 1943 and June 1945, there were 62 fatalities and 3,879 disabling injuries, which was about 62 percent below the rate of private industry.
+Between January 1943 and June 1945, there were 62 fatalities and 3,879 disabling injuries—about 62 percent below the rate of private industry.